developingAlex/react-api-stockprice-app/README.md

         }
       }
     ```
-1. In App/js add in the line ` const { quote } = this.state` within the render() block
+1. In App.js add in the line ` const { quote } = this.state` within the render() block
-1. replace the App.js render hard coded data to take advantage of our state:
+1. Replace the App.js render hard coded data to take advantage of our state:
     ```javascript
     <StockInfo
       symbol='NFLX'